 You need more than SEO in this market; it should include a comprehensive, multi-channel approach.

 When we started our firm four years ago, we were an SEO only Digital Marketing shop.
 I would pontificate that organic traffic is pure, has the best conversion rates and as Google accounted for 76% of web searches last year.
 Therefore what I was saying four years ago, still holds true today.
-But Google also earned close to $37 billion last year in PPC alone.
+But Google also $37 billion last year in PPC alone.
 The reason is that there are now only nine spots on Google organic search and marketers and companies alike do not want to invest in SEO or simply want to cut the line.
 Makes perfect sense as this is the reason why Google has a license to print money through their Pay Per Click Program.

 With that being said we stuck to our guns and only promoted SEO as the primary tool for promoting online.
 That was only up to two years ago as we started seeing a lot of noise.
 I know it may sound obvious to most now, Social Media was never really a client attraction tool.
 It was fantastic for awareness, but at first, we didn’t find social media visitors to our sites as interested as our SEO traffic from a conversion standpoint.
 We considered a conversion an actionable step, either an email, phone call or physical visit.